 Do you want to increase your knowledge of the natural world?
 Are you interested in understanding and treating diseases?
 Are you concerned about the environment?
 You should pursue a bachelor’s degree in Biology at the University of North Texas.

 As a Biology major, you may qualify for a career in:

-Our comprehensive curriculum allows you to earn either a Bachelor of Science in Biology degree or a Bachelor of Arts degree in Biology.
+Our comprehensive curriculum allows you to earn either a Bachelor of Arts or Bachelor of Science degree in Biology.
 While pursuing your degree, you’ll explore all aspects of living systems from the molecular basis of genetic inheritance to the interactions between organisms and the environment.

 Our faculty members are dedicated to high- quality teaching and research.
-They conduct relevant basic and applied research and provide additional assistance to local, state and national companies and organizations.
+They conduct relevant basic and applied research and assist local, state and national companies and organizations.
 They’ve been honored by the American Society for Microbiology, National Academy of Sciences and National Science Foundation, among others.

-The Life Sciences Complex, which is a LEED Gold certified facility, features an open research laboratory concept and climate-controlled rooftop greenhouses.
-It houses biochemistry, molecular biology, developmental physiology and genetics, and plant science.
-A dedicated aquatics lab incorporates fresh and salt water facilities for research.
+The Life Sciences Complex, which has Gold- level LEED certification for sustainability, is a living lab with open research spaces that feature rooftop greenhouses.
+It houses biochemistry, developmental physiology and genetics, molecular biology and plant science.

 You may declare your intent to major in Biology upon enrolling at UNT.
-However, you must complete specific pre-major courses in biology, chemistry and mathematics to be eligible for upper-level course work in the major.
+However, you’ll have to complete specific pre-requisite courses in biology, chemistry and math to be eligible for upper-level course work in the major.

 Most of your courses will have a lecture and a lab component.
 The lab meets for one hour per week in addition to your regularly scheduled lecture.

 Labs provide you hands-on opportunities to complete course work and conduct research.
 You’ll also enroll in technical writing, physics and capstone courses.
 The capstone course focuses on reading, presenting and discussing research.
 Specific requirements are outlined at the UNT degree catalog .